garylirocks/quickrefs/ansible.markdown

 ```

 - `defaults/` for default variable values
+  - could be overwritten by group_vars or host_vars
 - `vars/` override default variable values
+  - could not be overwritten by group_vars or host_vars
+  - CAN be overwritten by block/task vars, `-e`
+  - see https://docs.ansible.com/ansible/latest/playbook_guide/playbooks_variables.html#understanding-variable-precedence for full details
 - `tasks/` tasks for this role
 - `templates/` jinja2 template files for the `template` task
+- `handlers/` handlers are only fired when certain tasks report changes, and are run at the end of each play

 ### Example